shundhammer/qdirstat/README.md

     - Ctrl+Left click:      Add item to selection or toggle selection.
     - Middle click:         Select the current item's parent.
 Cycle back at toplevel.
     - Double click left:    Zoom treemap in.
-    - Double click right:   Zoom treemap out.
+    - Double click middle:  Zoom treemap out.
-    - Double click middle:  Reset treemap zoom.
     - Mouse wheel:          Zoom treemap in or out.

 - You can configure what columns to display in the tree view and in which